- About this guide

 While this handout will help you prepare for the basics on a journey of this trail, it is not the only item you need for information to complete The Colorado Trail.
 As always, you should consult with other resources before heading out on an extended trek in the mountains.

 Want to know the major details about The Colorado Trail?.
-Here are the details in a nutshell:
+Here are the particulars in a nutshell:

-- Official length of trail is 485 miles in length
+- The official length of the trail is 486.4 miles

 - Northeastern terminus just outside of Denver in Waterton Canyon State Park